 Drinking and Driving in Canada

-This should go without saying, but drinking and driving is a grave offense in Canada.
+Drinking and driving is a grave offense in Canada.
 In Canada, the maximum legal BAC is 80 milligrams of alcohol in 100 milliliters of blood (.08).
 If you get caught driving with a BAC over this limit it will likely result in a DUI and being hauled off to jail.

 Driving in Canada Tips

-As mentioned earlier vehicles drive on the right hand side of the road in Canada and pass on the left.
+Vehicles drive on the right hand side of the road in Canada and pass on the left.

 Pedestrians have a right of way when in towns and cities and it’s a legal requirement for all passengers to wear a seat belt/safety belt at all times when the engine is running.
 You could face fines if caught driving without seatbelts on.